joelhans/api-gateway-maturity/kubecon-eu-2025-talk/slides.md

    if you're creating your own API gateway, go read some engineering blogs from Uber or Tinder.

 3. I want this to be (at least for now) simple.
+That means something you can actually read, self-identify, and implement—not need a professional services team to do that for you.

 -->